 MEET THE MASTER

+The Master of the Worshipful Company of Constructors 2020/21 is Arthur Seymour.
 Arthur is now retired, having worked his way up through the construction industry.
 He started as an apprentice electrician, then worked for the civil service, founded Butler & Young with a business partner in 1970.
-He finally became Chairman of Butler and Young, by then a large multi-discipline consultancy, with head office in Croydon, South London.
+He finally became Chairman of Butler and Young, by then a large multi-discipline consultancy, with its head office in Croydon, South London.
 He retired in 2006.

 In retirement Arthur and his wife, Tina, spend much of their time either on their 62-foot narrowboat on the canals or skiing in the Alps, where they have an apartment in Arc1950.
 He even once skippered a sailing boat across the Thames Estuary blindfolded!
 Read more…

 Watch this space for the latest news and views from the Worshipful Company of Constructors.

 Diana Chrouch, the Worshipful Company of Constructor’s Diversity and Inclusion Chair, has been recognised in the Queen’s Birthday Honours with…